cms-tau-pog/TauFW/PicoProducer/README.md

   or you want to avoid retrieving the files from a local storage element on the fly each time.
 * `nfilesperjob`: Number filed per job.
 If the samples is split in many small files, you can choose a larger `nfilesperjob` to reduce the number of short jobs.
+  This overrides the default `nfilesperjob` in the configuration.
 * `blacklist`: A list of files that you do not want to run on.
 This is useful if some files are corrupted.

 To get a file list for a sample in the sample list, you can use the `get files` subcommand,